-If you are an individual in the European Economic Area (EEA), we collect and process information about you only where we have legal basis for doing so under applicable EU laws.
+If you are an individual in the European Economic Area (EEA) or the UK, we collect and process information about you only where we have legal basis for doing so under applicable EU laws.
 The legal basis depends on the Services you use and how you use them but it means we only collect and use your information where:

 - We need to process your data to comply with a legal obligation.

-If you’ve consented to our use of information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
+If you’ve consented to our use of information about you for a specific purpose that is not covered by any other lawful basis, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
 Where we are using your information because we or a third party have a legitimate interest to do so, you have the right to object to that use but, in some cases, this may mean you can no longer use the Services.

 Will Elabor8 give my personal information to anyone else?

-Other third parties we may need to share information with are:
+Third parties we may need to share information with include:

-- where we must comply with enforcement requests and applicable laws or enforce our rights
+- Where we must comply with enforcement requests and applicable laws or enforce our rights; and